Is a pharmacist a physician? Have you ever wondered what a pharmacist does in the medical field?

 Both pharmacists and physicians are qualified healthcare professionals, but their backgrounds, specializations, and roles differ.
 Although their functions in the healthcare system are distinct, both play significant roles.

 Pharmacists are knowledgeable about pharmaceuticals, including their function, possible side effects, and safe dosage techniques.
 They supervise patients’ drug therapy, dispense medications, and offer guidance on over-the-counter medications.
 They also work with physicians and other medical professionals to guarantee that patients receive the finest care possible.

 On the other hand, physicians are medical professionals in charge of identifying and treating diseases and wounds.
 Patients are examined, diagnostic tests are ordered and interpreted, diagnoses are made, and treatment programs are created.
 They can independently make critical medical decisions, and they can also carry out treatments like surgery.
 It is worth noting that within the field of medicine, there are specialties with different focuses, like pain management and pain medicine.

 In conclusion, despite physicians and pharmacists holding valid licenses, they perform separate tasks within the healthcare system.
 While physicians are in charge of diagnosing and treating illnesses and injuries and have the autonomy to make critical medical decisions, pharmacists are drug specialists and offer guidance on the safe use of medications.

-Why are Pharmacist Called Doctors?
+Why Are Pharmacists Called Doctors?

 Because they have a Doctor of Pharmacy (Pharm.D.) degree, pharmacists are frequently called “Doctors.”
 The title “Doctor” is used to recognize the advanced degree of education and training that pharmacists have attained rather than to imply that a pharmacist is a doctor of medicine (MD) or a doctor of osteopathic medicine (DO).